 Personnel

-It is a key function of support to ensure that trained, qualified and well-motivated staff is available for duty, both routine and in an emergency.
+It is a key function of support to ensure that trained, qualified and well-motivated staff are available for duty, both routine and in an emergency.
 Detailed guidance about personnel matters, training and qualifications are contained in CHAPTER 11 and CHAPTER 12.

 Personnel administrative activities include: